Resike/ColorHighlighterLua/README.md

 # Installation:
 * Install the original [Color Highlighter](https://packagecontrol.io/packages/Color%20Highlighter) package.
 * Close Sublime Text.
-* Download this package, and copy the included folders, (Installed Packages|Lib|Packages) into your Sublime Text roaming folder: "c:\Users\<UserName>\AppData\Roaming\Sublime Text 3"
+* Download this package, and copy the included folders, (Installed Packages, Lib, Packages) into your Sublime Text roaming folder: *"c:\Users\<UserName>\AppData\Roaming\Sublime Text 3"*
 * And you're done.
-Optionally you can edit the settings for the highlighting in the Tools > ColorHighliter options.
+Optionally you can edit the settings for the highlighting in the *Tools > ColorHighliter* options.

-Requires Sublime Text 3 Build 3143 or later.
+Requires Sublime Text 3 Build *3143+*.